cecileane/computingtools/pages/notes1020.md

 quit()
 ```

-last line: does not work with python, requires an "interactive" python
+`%whos`: does not work with a basic python,
-like ipython
+requires an "interactive" python like ipython

 ```
-ipython
 $ ipython
-Python 3.7.0 (default, Jun 28 2018, 07:39:16)
+Python 3.8.3 (default, Jul  2 2020, 11:26:31)
-Type 'copyright', 'credits' or 'license' for more information IPython 6.5.0 -- An enhanced Interactive Python.
+Type 'copyright', 'credits' or 'license' for more information IPython 7.16.1 -- An enhanced Interactive Python.
 Type '?' for help.

 In [1]: 1+2
 Out[1]: 3